Blank-c/BlankOBF/README.md

 ## **Warning**

-__I don't recommend going above level 10 as the code might lag if you try to edit it!__
+__I don't recommend going above level 10 on large code as it might lag if you try to edit it!__

 ### How to use?
 ```bat